medic/medic-docs/configuration/csv-to-docs.md

 }
 ```

-### Commands to Fetch and Upload Docs

-Run command `medic-conf fetch-csvs-from-google-drive`.
+To fetch the files from Google Drive run the command `medic-conf fetch-csvs-from-google-drive`.
 This will download the CSV files in the json document created above and place them into a folder named `csv`.

-Running `medic-conf csv-to-docs` will convert the CSV into json docs for the webapp.
-They are placed in a `json_docs` folder

-Lastly run `medic-conf --local upload-docs` to upload the converted docs into your local instance. `--local` can be replaced with an instance or URL.
-See [medic-conf](https://github.com/medic/medic-conf) for detailed instructions.

-### Google Drive Authentication
+#### Google Drive Authentication

-Medic-conf leverages google authentication to access google drive.
+Medic-conf leverages Google authentication to access Google Drive.
 You will need to create a client_secrets file named `.gdrive.secrets.json` and place it in the same directory where you want the CSVs to be fetched.
 [Token Creation](https://developers.google.com/identity/protocols/OAuth2InstalledApp)

-Create the `.gdrive.secrets.json` file by downloading the `client_secrets.json` from google.
+Create the `.gdrive.secrets.json` file by downloading the `client_secrets.json` from Google.
 You will need a CLIENT_ID, CLIENT_SECRET and REDIRECT_URL.
 You can find these pieces of information by going to the Developer Console, clicking your project --> APIs & auth --> credentials --> Download JSON.
 This will download the credentials but will need modified to be in this structure.

 ```